-6 Connections Between Gardening And Great LeadershipJul 07, 2021
+6 Connections Between Gardening And Great LeadershipOct 02, 2023

 I love gardening.
 It’s one of the rare occasions that I can totally switch off from work and just enjoy some ‘me’ time.

 It’s also when I do some of my best thinking.
-So with a combination of rare Scottish sunshine and this enforced period of isolation, I was so happy to be pottering around this past weekend.
+So with a combination of rare, unseasonably warm Scottish sunshine this weekend, I was so happy to be pottering in our new garden.

 Leadership is so much like gardening

 In many ways, the gardening analogy is better than any other: it’s hard work, a huge investment in time and requires consistent habits to foster growth.
 (There’s also a bit of transplanting and dead-heading to be done to see the garden in its true glory!)
 While the purposes may be different, the steps gardeners take to care for their gardens are very similar to those that leaders take to care for their people.

 Here are six connections I’ve made between growing plants and growing people:

 1. Prepare the ground

 >In gardening, preparation of the soil plays a part not only in the early development of a plant but the nurturing and development throughout its life.
 Gardeners know how to support seedlings and protect them from the elements.

 Great leaders do the same.
 You must support your people, protect them, give them a safe place to do their jobs.
 You must plant your people in an environment conducive to their growth and believe in that growth.
 When leaders believe in those they are leading and coaching, they have the best chance for long term success.